-Atkinson Graduate School of Management, Willamette University, Salem OR, USA prizova@willamette.edu
+Atkinson Graduate School of Management, Willamette University, Salem OR, USA ⊠ prizova@willamette.edu

-UDK Abstract: Drivete enternises should be concerned with UDK Abstract.
-Trivate enterprises should be concerned with 344.021:351 maximizing productivity.
-Government should be concerned with Pregledni rad minimizing risk, perhaps subject to a cost or productivity 8 constraint Value creation in government ought to strive for constrainte, value eleanon in government ought to surve for consistency, conerency, and transparency.
-Achieving consistency and coherence in the face of systemic and idiosyncratic risk calls the elaboration of general risk assessment model, which takes account of the various kinds of risk confronted by the diversity of account of the various kinds of fisk componed by the diversity of government institutions.
-Lacking such a model, the best we can hope for is the design and execution of policies and practices that assure reasonably satisfactory outcomes no matter what the future throws at us D: 1: iuture throws at us.
-Primljeno: 24.11.2015.
-Prihvaćeno: Keywords: Process.
-Mechanism.
-Government spending and 17 19 9015 taving Piale Systemia riale Dublia management 17.12.2013. taxing, msk, bystemic risk, r ubic management
+UDC 344.021:351 Review paper Abstract: Private enterprises should be concerned with maximizing productivity.
+Government should be concerned with minimizing risk, perhaps subject to a cost or productivity constraint.
+Value creation in government ought to strive for consistency, coherency, and transparency.
+Achieving consistency and coherence in the face of systemic and idiosyncratic risk calls the elaboration of general risk assessment model, which takes account of the various kinds of risk confronted by the diversity of government institutions.
+Lacking such a model, the best we can hope for is the design and execution of policies and practices that assure reasonably satisfactory outcomes no matter what the future throws at us.

+Received: 24.11.2015 Accepted: 17.12.2015

+Keywords: Process, Mechanism, Government spending and taxing, Risk, Systemic risk, Public management